 The Department does not allow students to choose thesis topics or advisors prior to arriving at Delaware.
-Since research is such a critical component of the graduate program, students need time to gather information about available projects, to clarify their own personal research interests, and to think carefully about their own long-term objectives.
+Since research is such a critical component of the graduate program, students need time to gather information about advisor mentoring styles, and available projects, to clarify their own personal research interests, and to think carefully about their own long-term objectives.
 To start this process, a set of written descriptions of available projects (prepared by the faculty offering them) is provided to the students at the beginning of the fall semester.
-Over the course of the ensuing few weeks, each faculty member presents his or her projects in a 30-minute talk.
-Graduate students are expected to attend all thesis topic presentations, even if they have no interest in that particular research area.
+Over the course of the first few weeks, each faculty member accepting students presents their projects in a 30-minute talk.
+Graduate students are expected to attend all thesis topic presentations, even if they think have no interest in that particular research area.
 These presentations are an ideal way to meet the faculty and to become exposed to the full range of chemical engineering research activities in the department and broader profession.
-Students should talk individually to faculty members and other graduate students to gain a more thorough understanding of possible research topics.
+Students should talk individually to faculty members and their graduate students to gain a more thorough understanding of possible research topics and research group dynamics.
 Several meetings may be required to fulfill this objective, and students are even encouraged to work with the faculty to develop project ideas that match their personal research interests.
+It is a good idea for students to also attend group meetings to get a better feel for lab culture.

-In early-to-mid November, students are required to provide a list of their advisor preferences and a paragraph describing their reasoning to the faculty Graduate Program Coordinator.
+In late October of the first year, students are required to provide a list of their advisor preferences and a paragraph describing their reasoning to the faculty Graduate Program Coordinator.
 This date can vary by a few weeks from year to year depending on funding or project availability as dictated by funding agencies.